 2.1 Static sites and Hugo

 For a static site, each URL you visit often has a corresponding HTML file stored on the server, so there is no need to compute anything before serving the file to visitors.
-This means static sites tend to be faster in response time than dynamic sites, and it is also much easier to deploy, since the deployment simply means to copy static files to a server.
-A dynamic site often relies on databases, and you will have to install more software packages to server a dynamic site.
+This means static sites tend to be faster in response time than dynamic sites, and they are also much easier to deploy, since deployment simply means copying static files to a server.
+A dynamic site often relies on databases, and you will have to install more software packages to serve a dynamic site.
 For more advantages of static sites, please read the introduction on Hugo’s website.

 Although we think Hugo is a fantastic static site generator, there is really one and only one major missing feature: the support for R Markdown.
 That is basically the whole point of the blogdown package.20 This missing feature means that you cannot easily generate results using R code on your web pages, since you can only use static Markdown documents.
 Besides, you have to use Hugo’s choice of the Markdown engine named “Blackfriday” instead of the more powerful Pandoc.21

 Hugo uses a special file and folder structure to create your website (Figure 2.1).
 The rest of this chapter will give more details on the following files and folders:

 Another motivation was an easier way to create new pages or posts.
 Static site generators often provide commands to create new posts, but you often have to open and modify the new file created by hand after using these commands.
 I was very frustrated by this, because I was looking for a graphical user interface where I can just fill out the title, author, date, and other information about a page, then I can start writing the content right away.
 That is why I provided the RStudio addin “New Post” and the function

 blogdown::new_post().
 In the past few years, I hated it every time I was about to create a new post either by hand or via the Jekyll command line.
 Finally, I felt addicted to blogging again after I finished the RStudio addin.↩